Cocotte-Corp/PitchDark/Documentation/Documentation.md

 | Lighting Control       | Interactive lighting (e.g., power restoration, light-switch puzzles)|
 | Haptics / Gamepad      | Rumble triggers during chase sequences or key discoveries          |
 | Diegetic UI            | Use world-space interfaces (e.g., wrist display, terminals)         |

 ---

+## External Plugins

+### Async loading screen

+Used to load elements of a level before opening it, avoiding objects spawn, clipping as well as collision issues and initialisation.
+Contains options for a screen when opening the game and when changing scenes.

+---